JohannesLipp/Transforming-XPath-to-OPC-UA/README.md

-# Transforming XQuery to OPC-UA (X2OPC)
+# Transforming XPath to OPC-UA (X2OPC)
-X2OPC is a Python implementation of the XQuery to OPC UA translator.
+X2OPC is a Python implementation of the XPath to OPC UA translator.

 Authors: Max Kocher, Johannes Theissen-Lipp, Patrick Sapel, and Mauritius Schmitz.